MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-insider/deploy/intune.md

 ### I have Microsoft 365 Apps for business, not Microsoft 365 Apps for enterprise.
 What do I do?

 Microsoft 365 Apps for business isn't supported by Intune.
 Instead, you can use the Office Deployment Tool.
-For more information, see [Use the Office Deployment Tool to install Office Insider on Windows devices](office-deployment-tool.md).
+For more information, see [Use the Office Deployment Tool to install Microsoft 365 Insider on Windows devices](office-deployment-tool.md).